Nash Rambler: 1955

 As part of the facelift for 1955, the Rambler's grille was also redesigned with only the center emblem differentiating the cars now sold by both Nash and Hudson dealers.
 The Rambler was a new model for Hudson dealers and it replaced the compact Hudson Jet.

-The interiors of the economical Nash Rambler were designed by Helene Rother to also appeal to the feminine eye.
-American Motors featured "Created to Your Discriminating Taste" in the car's marketing knowing what women looked for in a car and Rother's designs featured elegant, stylish, and expensive fabrics that coordinated in colors and trim.
+The Rambler's interior was designed by Helene Rother to also appeal to the feminine eye.
+American Motors used the tagline, "Created to Your Discriminating Taste," in the car's marketing, highlighting the elegant, stylish, and expensive fabrics that coordinated in color and trim.

 Model and trim combinations were again reshuffled with a two-door Suburban and Club two-door sedans available in "Deluxe" or "Super" versions.
 Four-door sedans and wagons came as Super or Custom models, while a new Deluxe four-door sedan was introduced.
 The pillarless Country Club hardtop was reduced to only the "Custom" trim, while the convertible model was no longer available.

 Fleet sales-only versions included a Deliveryman wagon that was not shown in the regular catalog, as well as another new model, a three-passenger business coupe: a two-door sedan with no rear seat.

-The automaker's marketing efforts included sponsorship of the Disneyland television show on the American Broadcasting Company (ABC) network.
-The inaugural broadcast was on 25 October 1955; just five days after the new Ramblers debuted in both Nash and Hudson dealerships, and the Disney show quickly become one of the top-watched programs in the U.S., thus helping AMC sell more cars.
+Nash sponsored the Disneyland television show on the American Broadcasting Company (ABC) network, which had its inaugural broadcast on 25 October 1955; just five days after Nash presented the new Ramblers in both Nash and Hudson dealerships.
+The Disney show quickly became one of the top-watched programs in the U.S., thus helping drive AMC showroom traffic.